openstack/magnum/doc/source/user/index.rst

   This label is not used for octavia-ingress-controller.

 _`octavia_ingress_controller_tag`
   The image tag for octavia-ingress-controller.
-Stein-default: 1.13.2-alpha
+Train-default: v1.15.0

 _`nginx_ingress_controller_tag`
   The image tag for nginx-ingress-controller.
 Stein-default: 0.23.0